Safety of This Fungus-Derived Food Product

 What's in a name?
 Quorn was originally promoted as "mushroom in origin," which sounds more appealing than calling it a fungus.
 But mycoprotein is not a mushroom (not all fungi are mushrooms), and the American Mushroom Institute, the Center for Science in the Public Interest (CSPI), and even some other food companies took issue with the labeling.
 It's now described as an edible fungus, like mushrooms and truffles—which, as opponents say, is still somewhat deceptive.
 And it's hardly "all-natural," as it's often touted, since it is highly processed.

 A matter of safety.
-The FDA categorizes mycoprotein as GRAS (generally recognized as safe), but more than 1,500 adverse reactions have been reported to CSPI, including severe abdominal pain, vomiting, diarrhea, and hives.
+The Food and Drug Administration (FDA) categorizes mycoprotein as GRAS (generally recognized as safe), but more than 1,500 adverse reactions have been reported to CSPI, including severe abdominal pain, vomiting, diarrhea, and hives.
 Several people have suffered breathing difficulties and even anaphylaxis (a life-threatening allergic reaction).

 Not surprisingly, a mycoprotein website lists a very low estimated risk of adverse reactions and says the most common side effect is just flatulence, due to the fiber.
 CSPI is urging the FDA to revoke Quorn's GRAS status, or at least to require warning labels.